Powerlearnproject/se-day1-assignment-voss-qo7/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt Engineering & Its Importance
+Prompt Engineering and Its Importance
 Prompt engineering is the process of crafting effective inputs to guide AI models in generating accurate and relevant responses.
 It plays a crucial role in maximizing AI’s potential, ensuring clarity, reducing ambiguity, and improving output quality.
 A well-designed prompt leads to better efficiency, whether in creative writing, problem-solving, or automation tasks

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt
 Write about space.

-*Improved Prompt:
+Improved Prompt:
 Describe the solar system’s planets, their unique features, and how they differ from each other.

 Why is This Better?